Fabric

 Recent years, the vegan leather got popularized.
 It is one of the ultimate greenwashings, a way to sell plastic with leather price.

-More about tanning in the color section.
+More about tanning in the color section of the blog tanuki.

 Fur